jredfox/notepad-plus-plus-installer-linux/README.md

 - Intel 64 bit processor (x86_64, x64, AMD64) or Intel 32 bit processor (x86, x86_32, i386)

  # Legal
  This project contains no code from notepad++ and isn't asociated with anyone from notepad++.
-It's an offline installer for notepad++ on linux.
+It's an offline installer so you can install notepad++ on linux